webdriverio/workshop/chapter_02.md

 ## Extra #2

-Instead of inserting ToDo List items we can manipulate the application state by changing e.g. the local storage before the application is rendered.
-This can be done through the `onBeforeLoad` option of the `url` command which injects a script to pre-populate the local storage with items so that if you open the page it should have already have 3 ToDos stored.
+Instead of inserting ToDo list items, we can manipulate the application state by changing the local storage before the application is rendered.
+This can be done through the `onBeforeLoad` option of the `url` command which injects a script to pre-populate the local storage with items so that if you open the page it should have already have 3 ToDo items stored.
 The local storage key for these items is `vue-todomvc` and should contain a list like:

 ```json
 [{